 Past Fellows

-2019-2020 (PGY1/2) Jared Cavanaugh, PharmD, DABAT – Assistant Professor, Clinical and Administrative Sciences, California Northstate University College of Pharmacy
+2019-2020 (PGY1/2) Jared Cavanaugh, PharmD, DABAT – Clinical Assistant Professor, California Northstate University College of Pharmacy, Elk Grove, CA

 2017-2019 (PGY1/2) Elizabeth Silver, PharmD, DABAT – Managing Director, Kansas Poison Control Center, Kansas City, KS

-2014-2015 (PGY3) Natalija Farrell, PharmD, BCPS, DABAT – Assistant Professor of Emergency Medicine, Boston University School of Medicine, Boston, MA
+2014-2015 (PGY3) Natalija Farrell, PharmD, BCPS, DABAT, FAACT – Senior Patient Safety Specialist for the Emergency Department, Boston Medical Center, Boston, MA

-2011-2013 (PGY1/2) Dayne Laskey, PharmD, DABAT – Assistant Professor of Pharmacy Practice, University of Saint Joseph School of Pharmacy, Hartford, CT
+2011-2013 (PGY1/2) Dayne Laskey, PharmD, DABAT – Associate Professor of Pharmacy Practice, University of Saint Joseph School of Pharmacy, Hartford, CT

 2010-2012 (PGY1/2) Sara Miller, PharmD, DABAT – Clinical Pharmacist, Emergency Medicine and Toxicology, Grady Memorial Hospital, Atlanta, GA